 The EU has adopted a circular economy action plan59 that has a clear focus on recovery and recycling, particularly with regards to packaging material.
 Recyclability is an important step in shifting towards a circular economy.
-The requirement states that all parts of the packaging that consist of different materials must be possible to be separate without using a tool and sorted separately, so as to not hinder recycling.
-An exemption is made for certain packaging elements as they are difficult to separate from the rest of the primary packaging and there are no known alternatives to these.
+The requirement states

 56 Metallförpackningar: En återvinningsmanual från FTI version 2.0 (Accessed 2023-12-12)